quatrope/pycf3/README.rst

 Galaxy velocities deviate from Hubble-Lemaitre expansion.
-Deviations can be considerable, as evidenced by the motion of the Local Group of 631 km s−1 with respect to the rest frame of the cosmic microwave background.
+Deviations can be considerable, as evidenced by the motion of the Local Group of 631 km/s with respect to the rest frame of the cosmic microwave background.

 The Cosmicflows-3 Distance-Velocity Calculator delivers a better approximation between observed velocities and physical distances than provided by the simple